The Seventh Annual WaterFire Salute to Veterans will take place on November 2, 2019

 The WaterFire Salute to Veterans event is a collaborative, community-wide celebration, whose mission is to honor and recognize all United States veterans, active and reserve military personnel and families for their service, sacrifice and contributions to this nation, and to organize, exhibit and highlight the wealth of veteran-oriented organizations and services available to them.

+The WaterFire Salute to Veterans Opening Ceremonies will consist of two parts.
+The Opening Ceremonies begin at 4:00 pm at the RI State House with a speaking led by Kasim Yarn, Director, Rhode Island Office of Veterans Affairs.
 Dora Vasquez-Hellner, Junior Vice Commander Veterans of Foreign Wars Department of Rhode Island, is our 2019 Keynote Speaker for the WaterFire Salute to Veterans Opening Ceremonies at the Rhode Island State House.

 The 7th Annual WaterFire Salute to Veterans Sponsors and Supporters

 Sign up to be a torchbearer in the 300 Torch Salute that will kick-off the WaterFire Salute to Veterans Lighting Ceremony

 Veteran torchbearer positions are full for this year’s event; if you wish to participate there are still volunteer opportunities available.